coreos/docs/os/using-environment-variables-in-systemd-units.md

 Where:

 * `/etc/systemd/system.conf.d/10-default-env.conf` config file will set default environment variables for all systemd units.
-* `/etc/profile.env` will set environment variables for all users logged in CoreOS.
+* `/etc/profile.env` will set environment variables for all users logged in Container Linux.

 ### etcd2.service unit advanced example